Actindo-AG/Documentation/Payments/UserInterface/01a_ListAuthorizations.md

 - *Connections*
     Click the drop-down list to select a connection.
 The following options are available:
     - **All connections**
-        Select this option to display authorizations for all configured connections.
+        Select this option to display authorization transactions for all configured connections.
     - **Connection name**
-        Select this option to display authorizations for the selected connection.
+        Select this option to display authorization transactions for the selected connection.
 When a specific connection has been selected, the **All connections** option is no longer displayed.
 Click the selected connection again to deselect it.
 - [x]
     Select the checkbox to the left of one list entry to display the editing toolbar for this single entry.
     If you click the checkbox in the header, all entries in the list are selected.
 The editing toolbar shows all actions you can perform on several entries.